gadicc/Meteor-famono/README.md

     "git": "https://github.com/adamwdraper/Numeral-js"
   }
 ```
-*Famono will add/download or removal of the changed namespace LIVE*
+*Famono will add/download or removal of the changed namespace LIVE - Note that you can use bower and github as source*

 ### Force a reset of the dependency registry